jojokarlin/Git_DRI_Jan_2017/sections/markdown.md

 Paragraphs of text are denoted by putting a blank line between them:

 > This is a paragraph in markdown.
-It's seperated from the paragraph below with a blank line.
+It's separated from the paragraph below with a blank line.
 If you know HTML, it's kind of like the \<p> tag.
 That means that there is a little space before and after the paragraph when it is rendered.
 >
 > This is a second paragraph in markdown, which I'll use to tell you what I like about markdown.
 I like markdown because it looks pretty good, if minimal, whether you're looking at the rendered or unrendered version.
 It's like tidy HTML.